Specification: Ballerina HTTP Library

 2.4.3.
 Client action return types

 The HTTP client remote method supports the contextually expected return types.
 The client operation is able to infer the expected payload type from the LHS variable type.
 This is called as client payload binding support where the inbound response payload is accessed and parse to the expected type in the method signature.
-It is easy to access the payload directly rather manipulation http:Response using its support methods such as getTextPayload(), ..etc.
+It is easy to access the payload directly rather manipulation http:Response using its support methods such as getTextPayload(), getJsonPayload() and etc.

-Client data binding supports anydata where the payload is deserialized based on the media type before binding it to the required type.
+Client data binding supports anydata and stream<http:SseEvent> where the payload is deserialized based on the media type before binding it to the required type.
 Similar to the service data binding following table explains the compatible anydata types with each common media type.
 In the absence of a standard media type, the binding type is inferred by the payload parameter type itself.
 If the type is not compatible with the media type, error is returned.

 boolean